aknackiron/testdroid-documentation/how-tos/faq/index.md

  Of course.
 You can record any interactions with your app/game and then replay it as Android JUnit Test or Android JUnit Test From APK (under Run As menu) by highlighting the generated test project.

-**Q: There is a connection error when I try to use the recorder.
-Can you help me?**

- Yes, of course.
-Testdroid Recorder even has buttons for sending the error to us.
-Typically those connection errors are temporary and related to internet connection.

 ## Testdroid Enterprise